kouyouelysian/myartgallery/README.md

 will automatically get updated across artwork entries.

 ## 6. Update XML
-Press the "done" button.
+Press the "update xml" button.
 A new tab will pop up, with an open editor of "data.xml".
 The editor put new correct XML to your clipboard already, so you just have to replace the old one with it.
-Select everything in the editor (right click on the editing window, 'select all') and delete it with backspace.
+Select everything in the editor (right click on the editing window, 'select all' - or keyboard shortcut) and delete it with backspace.
 Then paste the text (right click + paste).
-You can, of course, use hotkeys, too.
 Save the file by pressing 'save' on top right.
 Done, you updated your website's "database"!
+Note: generally it's a bad idea to use XML as a database, but for such low access and update rates and lack of backend, it will do.

 ## 7. upload picture
-if you return to the tab which had the gallery editor open, you will find it open at the "artworks" folder in dashboard view.
-Simply drag and drop your new artwork image file there.
+Close the XML file tab, return to the editor page, press the "upload files" button.
+A new tab pops up, in your /artworks folder.
+Drag-n-drop your artwork files to it.

 ## 8. Verify!
 Check your website!
-Your new stuff should now be at the bottom of the index page, and the newly created groups now show as buttons.
-If it doesn't: oops :D contact me and we will see what's wrong. astrossoundhell.neocities.org
+Your new stuff should now be at the top of the index page, and the newly created groups now show as buttons.
+If you messed up and didn't paste the XML, in case you didn't close the editor yet - use the "raw xml" button; it will put the XML text to your clipboard so that you can try to paste it again.

+If it doesn't work: oops :D contact me and we will see what's wrong.
+This is a one person project and all sorts of stuff may happen. --> astrossoundhell.neocities.org